 When a fluid flows through a filter medium, a pressure difference is generated between the inlet and outlet sides.
 This is dependent upon the structural properties of the filter, the load, and the properties of the fluid.

-Even with a small pore opening, Minimesh metal-filter cloth achieves a high flow rate with a low-pressure drop, which contributes to greater energy efficiency and cost-effectiveness throughout the filtration process.
+Even with a small pore opening, Minimesh wire mesh filter cloth achieves a high flow rate with a low-pressure drop, which contributes to greater energy efficiency and cost-effectiveness throughout the filtration process.

 Low Blinding Tendencies